jmstenger/stop_compiler/README.txt

 Installation under Ubuntu 16.04
 -------------------------------

-The first step is to get Ocaml and OPAM installed.
+The first step is to get Ocaml & OPAM installed.
 OPAM is a package manager for OCaml that includes corebuild which we use to compile the project.
 We also need OPAM in order to install the LLVM Ocaml bindings.
 Detailed instructions are available at:
 	https://github.com/realworldocaml/book/wiki/Installation-Instructions

-On Ubuntu 16.04, the process was:
+When I installed the project, the process was:

 	sudo add-apt-repository ppa:avsm/ppa
 	sudo apt-get update